PhpVagrantMulti/PhpVagrantMulti/README.md

 init.bat
 ```

-On unix style systems run init.sh for your initial vagrantup
+On unix style systems:

+ 1. Run init.sh for your initial vagrantup
- - Modify /etc/hosts to include the ip address of the vm to point to:
+ 2. Modify /etc/hosts to include the ip address of the vm to point to:
     - local.phpmyadmin.com
     - local.xhgui.com
     - local.projectsitename.tld where projectsitename is is the domain name of your project and tld is your top level domain.